reallyspecific/rets-md/README.md

 # RETS-MD PHP 8 fork

-This fork of troydavisson/RETS-MD primarily exists to provide PHP 8 support, with some additional updates for extensibility within WordPress
+This fork of troydavisson/RETS-MD primarily exists to provide PHP 8 and composer support, with some additional updates for extensibility within WordPress

 Original readme: